MasoniteFramework/docs/managers-and-drivers/about-managers.md

     driver_prefix = 'Task'
 ```

 Perfect.
 Managers are both extremely powerful and easy to create.
 That's it.
-That's our entire provider.
-The config attribute is the configuration file you want which is key in the container and the `driver_prefix` is the drivers you want to manager.
-In this case it is the `TaskDriver`.
+That's our entire manager.
+The config attribute is the configuration file you want which via the key in the container and the `driver_prefix` is the drivers you want to manage.
+In this case it is the `Task{X}Driver`.
 This manager will manage all drivers in the container that conform to the namespaces of `Task{0}Driver` like `TaskTodoDriver` and `TaskNoteDriver`.

 Notice that the config is `TaskConfig` and not `task`.
 This attribute is the binding name and not the config name.
 We can bind the `task` config into the container like so: